Servant Leader Intern Position Description

 - Chance to learn all about the CDF Freedom Schools movement and how to make a difference in the lives of the scholars we serve.

-- Earn a $6,120 starting stipend for nine weeks of employment.
+- Earn a stipend for eight weeks of employment.

 - Additionally, college students enrolled in an HBCU in Texas may be eligible for a Henrietta Wells Scholarship.

-- Ability to work from June 1st – July 23rd with local training dates at the end of May.
+- Ability to work full time from May 28 – July 20 with local training dates at the end of May.

 - Must have completed at least one year of college in good academic standing (typical age range is 18-30).